Boyz II Men & Babyface Team Up For Poignant Performance Of ‘A Song For Mama’ On ‘SNL’ At-Home Finale

 In a surprise appearance on the NBC late-night show, the Grammy-winning R&B vocal group reunited remotely from their homes to perform “A Song for Mama,” a ballad from their 1997 album Evolution.

 The SNL musical guests also provided the soundtrack to a special slideshow.
-As mothers across the world face a Mother’s Day without seeing their families due to coronavirus quarantines, the performance proved to be especially poignant as a montage of photos of the Saturday Night Live castmembers with their moms played onscreen.
+As moms across the world face a Mother’s Day without seeing their families due to coronavirus-induced quarantines, the performance proved to be especially poignant as a montage of photos of the Saturday Night Live cast members with their moms played onscreen.

-The performance was introduced by veteran SNL cast member Michael Che, who thanked mothers everywhere as he announced Boyz II Men as the musical guest for the unconventional season finale.
+The performance was introduced by veteran SNL actor Michael Che, who thanked mothers everywhere as he announced Boyz II Men as the musical guest for the unconventional season finale.

 In comments to Saturday Night Live’s YouTube video of the performance, fans raved about the throwback performance they didn’t see coming.
 Others noted that they didn’t realize how much they needed this remote reunion during these unprecedented times.